WSOP Player of the Year 2026: Standings, Points System and Full History

 Deeb’s point was that consistency across a full schedule matters more than individual headline wins.
 His 2025 and 2026 campaigns both reflect that philosophy.

-The other two-time champion is inaugural winner Daniel Negreanu (Canada, 2004 and 2013).
-He holds seven bracelets and has confirmed a 40-event schedule for Las Vegas.
+The other two-time champion is inaugural winner Daniel Negreanu (Canada, 2004 and 2013), who now holds eight bracelets after winning the $100,000 PLO High Roller for $2,257,718 during the current series.
+He has confirmed a 40-event schedule for Las Vegas.
 His mixed-game strength gives him entries in disciplines that most NLH specialists skip.

 Dark Horses From Prague